vitoryago/ADAM/docs/knowledge/how_to_learn_more.md

 3. What makes intelligent routing reduce costs by 63-89%?
 4. How does activity-based aging solve the vacation problem?
 5. Why is BM25 still relevant with modern embeddings?
+6. How do vision models process images into tokens?
+7. What are the cost implications of multimodal AI?
+8. How does temporal scoring improve retrieval relevance?

 ### Recent Improvements Understanding
 1. **Why did BM25 fail with empty corpus and how was it fixed?**